Best No-Code Automation Tools in 2026: 10 Platforms Compared

 Pros:

-• Fully open-source — self-host on any infrastructure
+• Fully open-source — self-host on your own infrastructure with complete data sovereignty

-• Free for self-hosted deployments — no per-task fees
+• Free for self-hosted deployments — no per-task or per-workflow fees

 Cons:

-• Cloud plan pricing is competitive but not as generous as Make
+• Cloud plan pricing is competitive but less generous than Make at equivalent volumes

 5. Activepieces — Best Open-Source Budget Option

-Activepieces is the newest entrant in the open-source automation space, positioning itself as a Zapier replacement with self-hosting, a clean interface, and a rapidly growing integration catalog.
-For teams on tight budgets who want a familiar Zapier-like experience without the pricing, Activepieces is the top choice.
+Activepieces is a newer entrant in the open-source automation space, positioning itself as a Zapier replacement with self-hosting, a clean interface, and a rapidly growing integration catalog.
+For teams on tight budgets who want a familiar Zapier-like experience without the pricing, Activepieces is the top choice — and its MIT license means no licensing restrictions on self-hosted deployments.

 Activepieces open-source automation